Thomas-28/Final-Year-Project/README.md

 My project involved the mathematical modelling of a predator prey species.
 We modelled chaotic climate variability using the Lorenz system and then coupled this with the predator prey system.
 The system then exhibited what is known as phase tipping, which we analysed.

 The bifurcation diagrams for the predator prey model without climate variability were created in XPPAUT.
+I have also included a file (May XPPAUT.ode) containing the necessary code to carry out the bifurcation analysis in XPPAUT.
 We outputted the data from XPPAUT into three excel files, so they could be reproduced within the Jupyter Notebook.
 The XPPAUT Data folder contains these excel files, and they will be required to run the notebook fully.